wp-shortcake/shortcake-bakery/readme.txt

 2. Shortcodes preview in the visual editor, with a quick edit button to provide easy access to attribute fields.

+3. The image comparison shortcode is powered by JuxtaposeJS, a tool built by the Northwestern University Knight Lab.
+Sample: `[image-comparison left="9" right="10" position="center"]`

+4. We've added an Infogram shortcode that accepts public Infogram URL's.
+Sample: `[infogram url="http://infogr.am/washington_marijuana_sales"]`

+5. Scribd shortcodes let you embed documents easily in your WordPress content.
+Sample: `[scribd url="http://www.scribd.com/doc/269993358/Transgender-Care-Memorandum"]`

+6. The script shortcode lets you embed whitelisted sources with a great editor experience.

 == Changelog ==

 = 0.1.0 (???) =